OpenFutbol/chicago-neighborhood-soccer/README.md

 </p>
 <h1 align="center"> Chicago Neighborhood Soccer </h1>
 There's more to pickup soccer than meets the eye.
 Unstructured play requires organization.
-Chicago Neighbhorhood Soccer, NBHD Soccer, is a homegrown grassroot organization founded and driven by local pick-up soccer players.
-We celebrate the players and work with local neighborhood communities.
+Chicago Neighbhorhood (NBHD) Soccer is a homegrown, grassroots organization founded and driven by local pick-up soccer players.
+We celebrate Chicago's pick-up soccer players, and we give back to our local communities.